 You need to escape the rat race, the cycle of going to work, earning money, paying the bills, and doing it repeatedly.
 So he talks a lot about the strategies you need to employ to start building your way out of the rat race.
 You have to think outside the box and think like the rich do to escape the rat race and build your wealth to retire happy and early.

 The fourth point is that many people get all of this financial knowledge.
 They’ll read so many books and watch so many videos.
 They’ll research as much as they possibly can.
-But then they’re so scared of losing money that they will never act on anything they’ve learned.
+But then they’re afraid of losing money that they will never act on anything they’ve learned.

 Many people get all the education they need and then do nothing with it.
-Once you’ve learned all these things, make sure you go and take action because many people get this knowledge.
+Once you’ve learned all these things, act because many people get this knowledge.
 They don’t take action and are forever stuck in that trap of working, paying bills, saving, and returning to the same cycle.

-So you must try and detach yourself from them and learn from them to make excellent, clear financial decisions.
-He also talks about how, with increasing financial education, the fear of losing money dissipates.
+So you must try and detach yourself from and learn from them to make excellent, clear financial decisions.
+He also talks about how increasing financial education dissipates the fear of losing money.
 It is because you are much better educated.
 Instead, the excitement of winning takes over.

 So the excitement of actually making that money that you know a lot.
 You know you’re competent in this investment because you’ve increased your financial education.
 That makes you more excited about winning and being wealthy than fearful of losing all your money.

-Rich dad, poor dad book sold twenty-six million copies worldwide.
-So it’s certainly a highly regarded book and a perfect place to start when you’re thinking about your finances.
+Rich Dad Poor Dad sold twenty-six million copies worldwide.
+So it’s a highly regarded book and a perfect place to start when considering your finances.

 Author: Robert T. Kiyosaki